-GMS PM 710 Laboratory Techniques in Modern Pharmacology ( 2 cr; two semesters required in the first year; this is a laboratory rotation course and students may elect to complete additional laboratory rotations during the summer of the first year)
+GMS PM 710 Laboratory Techniques in Modern Pharmacology (2 cr; two semesters required in the first year; this is a laboratory rotation course and students may elect to complete additional laboratory rotations during the spring and summer of the first year)

-The Biomolecular Pharmacology seminar program has been expanded through support provided by institutional sources, the endowed Sterling Drug Visiting Professorship, and by an award from the Burroughs Wellcome Foundation.
+The Biomolecular Pharmacology seminar program has been expanded through support provided by institutional sources, the endowed Sterling Drug Visiting Professorship, and an award from the Burroughs Wellcome Foundation.
 All students are required to attend pharmacology seminars.
 In addition, students register for at least one semester of Current Topics in Pharmacological Sciences.
 In this course, the guest lecturer attends student presentations of research paper(s) related to the lecturer’s research.
-This course has proved to be highly successful in providing students with essential background to the seminar speaker’s work and thereby preparing the students to participate actively in the department seminar.
-Trainees will also be given a list of seminars in all participating departments and encouraged to attend those seminars relating to their area of research.
+Discussion includes consideration of strategies for enhancing the rigor of scientific research and the reproducibility of experimental observations.
+This course has proved to be highly successful in providing students with the essential background to the seminar speaker’s work and thereby preparing the students to participate actively in the department seminar.

-Prior to selection of a research mentor, student progress is monitored by the Program Director, who serves as First-year Advisor for entering students, and by the Course Manager of the laboratory rotations course.
-The Program Graduate Education Committee reviews the progress of each Program student after the completion of each semester.
+Prior to the selection of a research mentor, student progress is monitored by the Program Director, who serves as First-year Advisor for entering students, and by the Course Manager of the laboratory rotations course.
+The Graduate Education Committee reviews the progress of each student after the completion of each semester.
 In the Fall of the third year, a Dissertation Advisory Committee is constituted for each student, which continues to meet every semester (or more frequently if necessary) through the remainder of the student’s graduate studies.
-After each meeting, the Dissertation Advisory Committee submits a written report on the student’s progress to the Program Director.
+At its first meeting, the Committee advises the student on the final preparation of the qualifying examination proposal for NIH submission.
 At the end of the third year, each student presents a Progress Report on his/her research to the Department of Pharmacology.
+Students are expected to have submitted a first-author publication at this point in training.
 Upon completion of the dissertation, the pre-defense meeting of the Dissertation Defense Committee (which will normally be the Dissertation Advisory Committee plus one or more outside members) will verify that the student is prepared to proceed to the dissertation defense.
-At the defense, the student presents his/her work in a Departmental Seminar, then meets with the Dissertation Defense Committee to defend his/her dissertation.
+At the defense, the student presents his/her work in a Departmental Seminar and then meets with the Dissertation Defense Committee to defend his/her dissertation.

 Each faculty member meets regularly with trainees to discuss ongoing projects in the context of the research literature.
 At these meetings trainees give informal presentations of their current research and discuss results of recent papers from the literature.
 This forum also gives trainees the opportunity to discuss with faculty issues related to the training, as well as suggestions for improvement in the program.

-Trainees also participate in the interdisciplinary forums at the Medical School for presentation and discussion of research, including the monthly Graduate Student Forum.
 A major innovation in 1995 was the establishment of the Henry I. Russek Student Achievement Day and Awards Program, organized by Shelley Russek, Ph.D., Professor of Pharmacology.
-One student from each basic science department and degree-granting program is selected to receive a $2,000 award that acknowledges their dedication and research accomplishments.
-Prior to the awards’ ceremony each award winner presents their results in a slide format.
+One student from each basic science department and the degree-granting program is selected to receive a $2,000 award that acknowledges their dedication and research accomplishments.
+Prior to the awards ceremony each award winner presents their results in a slide format.
 Each year about 100 Ph.D. and M.D./Ph.D. students have participated in the day by presenting posters and supporting their fellow students.
 All students in the training program participate in this event.

-Students also are encouraged to participate in the Boston University Graduate Research Day, a university-wide meeting with poster presentation that is open to all graduate students.
-It is held annually at the George Sherman Union on the Charles River Campus.
-Several awards are given to students based on their abstracts and poster presentations.
-In the last five years students form the Biomolecular Pharmacology Program have an outstanding record of achievement at this meeting.
-Since 1996, five Ph.D. students in pharmacology received awards at this event.
-Most remarkable is that in each of 1997, 1998, and 1999 the highest honor, the University’s President Award, was earned by a Pharmacology Ph.D. candidate.
+Students also are encouraged to participate in the Boston University Graduate Research Day, a university-wide meeting with a poster presentation that is open to all graduate students.
+It is held annually at the George Sherman Union on the Charles River Campus with awards for students based on the excellence of their abstracts and poster presentations.

-The Program Graduate Education Committee recommends to the Program Director the students to be supported by the raining grant.
-Students are eligible for funding for the first two years of their Ph.D. training.
-Candidates include students accepted to Ph.D. programs in Pharmacology, Physiology and Biophysics, Biomedical Engineering, Molecular Medicine, and M.D./Ph.D. students enrolled at Boston University.
+The Graduate Education Committee recommends to the Program Director the students to be supported by the training grant.
+Students are eligible for funding for the second and third years of their Ph.D. training.
+Candidates include students accepted to Ph.D. programs in Pharmacology, Graduate Program for Neuroscience, Physiology and Biophysics, Biomedical Engineering, Molecular Medicine, and M.D./Ph.D. students enrolled at Boston University.
 The latter are eligible to receive a stipend only during their Ph.D. training period, which is normally between the second and third years of medical training.

 (1) Highest priority is assigned to students who identify pharmacology as their major field of interest by having applied and been accepted into graduate training through the Biomolecular Pharmacology Program.
-Students who enter through Physiology and Biophysics, Biomedical Engineering and Molecular Medicine and who exhibit a strong interest in pharmacology are eligible.
-Minority applicants are identified and given careful consideration.
+Students who enter through Graduate Program for Neuroscience, Physiology and Biophysics, Biomedical Engineering and Molecular Medicine and who exhibit a strong interest in pharmacology are eligible.
+Students from underrepresented groups in science are identified and given careful consideration.

-(2) The caliber and interests of the candidate are an important considerations.
-Highest priority is assigned to students with the strongest academic record, including grade point average, standardized test scores, letters of recommendation, previous research experience, a promising interview, interest in study of pharmacology at the molecular or integrative level, and desire to capitalize on the resources of the interdisciplinary components of the program.
+(2) The caliber and interests of the candidate are important considerations.
+Highest priority is assigned to students with the strongest academic record, including undergraduate and graduate grade point average, letters of recommendation, previous research experience, strong evaluations from laboratory rotation mentors, interest in study of pharmacology at the molecular or integrative level, and desire to capitalize on the resources of the interdisciplinary components of the program.

 Students supported by the training grant in their initial years of Ph.D. study are expected to satisfy the requirements of the program and will be identified as trainees in Biomolecular Pharmacology throughout the duration of their graduate training regardless of sources of support in terminal years.

 Formal training on scientific integrity and issues of ethical principles in research is a required component of the curriculum.
-Boston University School of Medicine sponsors a series of lectures, seminars and workshops devoted to the responsible conduct of research.
+The training program at BU entails online instruction and four workshops each year devoted to issues in the responsible conduct of research.
 The Program in Responsible Conduct of Research is organized by the RCR Education Advisory Committee and implemented through the Boston University and Boston Medical Center Office of Research Compliance.
 To a very large degree, the topics addressed by this program match those identified by Public Responsibility in Medicine and Research, the American Association of Medical Colleges and the National Institutes of Health.
 This program, which was instituted in 1991, has covered a wide range of issues concerning the responsible conduct of research including, but not limited to, data acquisition, management, sharing and ownership, mentor/trainee responsibilities, publication practices and responsible authorship, peer review, collaborations, human subjects, laboratory animals, research misconduct and conflict of interest.
 The series is offered periodically throughout the academic year to provide an ongoing dynamic forum for the exchange of ideas.
-Detailed information is provided at http://www.bu.edu/research/compliance/rcr/index.shtml

-Most functions of the departmental graduate program are managed by a committee of four faculty members and one graduate student.
+Most functions of the departmental graduate program are managed by a committee of five faculty members and two graduate students.
 The graduate student representative is selected every September by the students themselves.
-The committee meets regularly to review matters that relate directly to the program as it is described above and to make recommendations to the Department Chairman.
+The committee meets regularly to review matters that relate directly to the program as it is described above and to make recommendations to the Department Chair.
 When the agenda of a meeting specifically includes discussions of individual students, the graduate student representative will be excused from the entire meeting or portions of the meeting.
-The department administrative assistant has available a list of the current membership and chairman of this committee.
+The department academic manager has available a list of the current membership and chair of this committee.
 It is recommended that all new students receive a copy of this list.

-The graduate program in pharmacology is described in the Bulletin of the Division of Graduate Medical Sciences and more fully in “Graduate Program in Pharmacology: Policies and Procedures” which is available in the Department Office (L-603).
+The graduate program in pharmacology is described in the Bulletin of Graduate Medical Sciences and more fully in “Graduate Program in Pharmacology: Policies and Procedures”.

 Please click here to see a list of the Training Program Faculty and their research interests.